Americans with Disabilities Act

 The ADA Coordinator for Faculty and Staff is located in the Office of Human Resources and serves faculty and staff with conditions such as physical, hearing, mobility, vision, hearing, psychological impairments.

-The ADA Coordinator for Faculty and Staff is Diane Nelson, Assistant HR Director for Employment Services, Professional Development and Affirmative Action Programs, at 415-422-2441.
+The ADA Coordinator for Faculty and Staff is Diane Nelson, Director of Employment and Employee Relations at 415-422-2441.
 All contacts are private and confidential.

 Employees have the responsibility to meet the University's employment qualifications and performance standards for participation in programs and activities with or without reasonable accommodations.
 Recognizing that reasonable accommodations cannot be provided, regardless of eligibility, unless the eligibility determination process is initiated and completed in a timely manner, employees with disabilities are encouraged to initiate a meeting with his/her supervisor or manager, and together discuss accommodation recommendations and make suitable arrangements for those accommodations.
 If the supervisor or manager has concerns regarding the provision or appropriateness of the recommended accommodations, the employee should encourage them to contact the ADA Coordinator for Faculty and Staff at 415-422-6707.
 Employees may also address their concerns directly with be ADA Coordinator for Faculty and Staff.
 Employees will need to provide the ADA Coordinator for Faculty and Staff with comprehensive documentation of disability from an appropriate licensed professional.
 (See General Documentation Guidelines.)
 The documentation should describe the impact of their disability/condition in a work place setting.
 The documentation should also recommend support services/accommodations, for what time period, and describe how they will help the employee be successful in their job functions.
 Documents are maintained at Human Resources, separate from employee records.